wrench-project/wrench/doc/guide/virtualizedcluster.md

 # Creating a virtualized cluster compute service #        {#guide-virtualizedcluster-creating}

-In WRENCH, a virtualized cluster service represents a cloud service (wrench::CloudService, which itself represents a wrench::ComputeService), which is defined by the wrench::VirtualizedClusterService class.
+In WRENCH, a virtualized cluster service represents a cloud service (wrench::CloudComputeService, which itself represents a wrench::ComputeService), which is defined by the wrench::VirtualizedClusterComputeService class.
 An instantiation of a virtualized cluster service requires the following parameters:

 - A hostname on which to start the service (this is the entry point to the service)
 - A list (`std::vector`) of hostnames (all cores and all RAM of each host is available to the virtualized cluster service)
 - A scratch space size, i.e., the size in bytes of storage local to the virtualized cluster service (used to store workflow files, as needed, during job executions)
-- Maps (`std::map`) of configurable properties (`wrench::VirtualizedClusterServiceProperty`) and configurable message payloads (`wrench::VirtualizedClusterServiceMessagePayload`).
+- Maps (`std::map`) of configurable properties (`wrench::VirtualizedClusterComputeServiceProperty`) and configurable message payloads (`wrench::VirtualizedClusterComputeServiceMessagePayload`).

 The example below shows how to create an instance of a virtualized cluster service that runs on host "vc_gateway", provides access to 4 execution hosts, and has a scratch